PearsonEducation/StatsPoller/readme.md

 ## Configuration

 After installing StatsPoller, one typically only needs to edit a single configuration file.
 This file is [application.properties](./conf/application.properties).
 If you're just looking to use the basic metric collectors (ex- Linux OS), then you may only need to configure one of the 'output modules' (Graphite or OpenTSDB).
 A full listing of StatsPoller's available configuration options, documentation, and examples can be found at [example_application.properties](./conf/example_application.properties).
+A demo configuration file, with most fields filled out, can be found at [example_demo_application.properties](./conf/example_demo_application.properties).

 <br>